 For example, plenty of dental offices are contributors to plastic waste by utilizing single-use plastic barriers and cups.
 Not to mention the disposable plastic trays, utility gloves for disinfecting the operatory, water and suction tips, and so much more.

 We believe that unless preventive processes are put in place, unsustainable practices will come back to haunt us.
-This belief strongly guides our dental operations, which is why we designed our office with green initiatives in mind.
+This belief strongly guides our dental operations, and is why we designed our office with green initiatives in mind.

 Pollution Prevention in the Practice